Aphantasia & Blockages

 Vuilleumier, P. (UNIGE): On the brain imaging of the hypnotic state and the disconnection of executive control.

-For a tailor-made approach, book your 15-minute courtesy clarity callback today!
+For a tailor-made approach, book your 15-minute courtesy clarity call today!

-This callback allows me to understand your specific needs before our session.
+This call allows me to understand your specific needs before our session.